byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 2. When you draw the five rows of aliens, use your accelerator to draw them quickly.
 Again, add a single *printf* message that states how long it took to draw them.

 Your accelerator can be used to copy one alien to many different locations quickly.
 However, you may be wondering the best way to do this; since aliens can be destroyed, and can move around, you can't always rely on one being at a specific location to copy from.
 To make this easier, we have added 40 extra rows of pixels below the screen that you can use to temporarily store your sprites.
 If you draw aliens to this "off-screen" region using the original software method, you can then reliably copy from these locations using your accelerator throughout gameplay.

+**Note:** You are free to work with your lab3 partner(s) to perform this stage of the lab.
+However, make sure you commit the changes to your *individual* Github repository.

 ## Submission